 The stakes are high because the cost of recruiting, onboarding, and training the wrong person, followed by termination and another round of recruiting, can cost a company as much as three times the first year’s salary for the position in question.

-But it’s about more than saving money on human resources.
+But it’s about more than saving money on human resource management.

 Your solid plan for success

 Your ability to attract and keep the best people will determine your company’s future success.
-But hiring talent is not all about who offers the highest salary.
+But human resource management is not all about who offers the highest salary.
 It’s about offering each employee the training, environment, and experience that ensures they are happy, engaged, and motivated.